lsydev/wp-servicebot/README.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integration Stripe Billing with your Wordpress site in minutes.
+Integrate Stripe Billing with your Wordpress site in minutes.
 Allow customers to view pricing, signup, and manage subscriptions.

 == Description ==
 Launch a subscription business faster than ever with the Stripe Billing plugin by Servicebot.